rishigb/automateStuff/README.md

 5. Downloads from links etc.
 6. On start of the computer, automatically do a gitpull from everwhere.
 7. Clone and setup all the repositories I am working on in all the systems that I signin with my apple id.
+8. Create a script folder in all the systems I work on and update all of them dynamically as and when I build them.

 #####Building something cool
  This is called [bro](https://github.com/rishigb/bro).
 People who know me, know how many times I say "Help me bro!"or "remind me bro" etc. I thought it would be cool if my black screen could do the same.